adsabs/adsabs.github.io/search/_posts/2015-02-09-second-order.md

 will return a ranked list of papers spanning a variety of topics useful to researchers interested in analyzing surveys of galaxies.

-**Instructive** -- returns the list of documents citing the most relevant papers on the topic being researched; these are papers containing the most extensive reviews of the field.
+**Reviews** -- returns the list of documents citing the most relevant papers on the topic being researched; these are papers containing the most extensive reviews of the field.
 For example:

-    instructive("weak lensing")
+    reviews("weak lensing")

 will return a ranked list of papers featuring reviews of weak gravitational lensing and its cosmological implications.